Locks and deadlocks

 Most likely, a deadlock will be resolved by retrying the transaction.
 This will, however, negatively impact the total transactional throughput of the database, so it is useful to know about strategies to avoid deadlocks.

-Neo4j assists transactions by internally sorting operations (see below for more information about internal locks).
-However, this internal sorting only applies for the locks taken when creating or deleting relationships.
+Neo4j assists transactions by internally sorting operations.
+See below for more information about internal locks).
+However, this internal sorting only applies to the locks taken when creating or deleting relationships.
 Users are, therefore, encouraged to sort their operations in cases where Neo4j does not internally assist, such as when locks are taken for property updates.
 This is done by ensuring that updates occur in the same order.
 For example, if the three locks A, B, and C are always taken in the same order (e.g. A→B→C), then a transaction will never hold lock B while waiting for lock A to be released, and so a deadlock will not occur.

 Another option is to avoid lock contention by not modifying the same entities concurrently.